 Ethical Investing Policy

-We have partnered with community organization Reverse Garbage who share our values on the reduction of waste and our impact on the environment.
+We work with community organization Reverse Garbage who share our values on the reduction of waste and our impact on the environment.
 Reverse Garbage’s mission is to save materials from going to waste in landfill and to renew their value by making them available for reuse and repurpose by families, students, artists and community groups.

 Each year they save and reuse over 35,000 cubic metres of materials and items that would otherwise fill over 100 football fields of landfill.